International Pediatric and Lifespan Data Science Conference

-Research Computational Science is one of the key services cores in CHOC’s Research Institute.
+Research Computational Science is one of the key service cores in CHOC’s Research Institute.

 We hold degrees across all academic levels and collaborate with academic and medical institutions across the US and abroad.

-Dr. Ehwerhemuepha had led development of a CHOC Data Science program between June 2015 and July 2021.
-He supported Dr. Bill Feaster and Dr. Anthony Chang during that period and continues doing so with expanded resources from the Research Institute.
+Dr. Ehwerhemuepha led development of a CHOC Data Science Program between June 2015 and July 2021.
+He supported Drs.
+Bill Feaster and Anthony Chang during that period and continues doing so with expanded resources from the Research Institute.

 Our areas of work

 Following are some of our key areas of work.

 What happened?
 Why did it happen?
 How can we prevent it from happening again if undesirable?

 COVID-19We are supporting multiple providers within CHOC as well as collaborations with researchers across other institutions in the US including researchers from the CDC.
 Themes of research questions we address include: